mdn/content/files/en-us/glossary/void_element/index.md

 The [HTML](https://html.spec.whatwg.org/multipage/), [SVG](https://www.w3.org/TR/SVG2/), and [MathML](https://www.w3.org/TR/MathML3/) specifications define very precisely what each element can contain.
 So, some combinations of tags have no semantic meaning.

-Although, a void element cannot have children in text serialized form (that is source code), child nodes can be added to the element in DOM using JavaScript.
+Although a void element cannot have children in text serialized form (that is source code), child nodes can be added to the element in DOM using JavaScript.
 This is not a good practice as the outcome will not be reliable.

 The void elements in HTML are as follows: